Session ONE – Building Cyber Resilience across the Public Sector

 In Search of the Unicorn

-Lesley Holmes, Information Governance Manager, London Borough of Redbridge
+Lesley Holmes, Information Governance Consultant, London Borough of Redbridge

 Data Protection Offices – who or what are they?
 This presentation offers an assessment of the skills and experience required to meet the role of the Data Protection Officer as evidenced through the commentary on social media over the last few months.